Fast Covariance Estimation for Sparse Functional Data

-\abstract We propose a novel covariance smoothing method and associated software based on penalized spline smoothing.
-The proposed method is a bivariate smoother that is designed for covariance smoothing and can be used for sparse functional or longitudinal data.
+\abstract Smoothing of noisy sample covariances is an important component in functional data analysis.
+We propose a novel covariance smoothing method based on penalized splines and associated software.
+The proposed method is a bivariate spline smoother that is designed for covariance smoothing and can be used for sparse functional or longitudinal data.
 We propose a fast algorithm for covariance smoothing using leave-one-subject-out cross validation.
-Our simulations demonstrate that the proposed method compares favorably against several commonly used methods.
+Our simulations show that the proposed method compares favorably against several commonly used methods.
 The method is applied to a study of child growth led by one of coauthors and to a public dataset of longitudinal CD4 counts.